 The first Grand Canyon river trip slide show I ever saw was in the dim smelly bowels of a small raft company warehouse.
 Soggy wetsuit booties hung on the walls, but we endured the malodorous setting because the images were so captivating.
 Our boss, dory boatman Steve Jones (aka Jonesy) was behind the projector, and I’ll never forget what he said: “Grand Canyon trips are all about the hiking.”
 Jonesy kept true to his proclamation and flipped through innumerable photos of places I’d never before imagined.
-Elves Chasm, Olo Canyon, Blacktail; suddenly I had a new agenda for my forthcoming first Canyon trip—do every hike I could.
+Elves Chasm, Olo Canyon, Blacktail; suddenly I had a new agenda for my forthcoming first Grand Canyon trip—do every hike I could.

 This is the first really classic hike done on most trips.
 The path follows the bed of North Canyon before tracing a cairned route across a rocky desert slope to bypass a pour-off in the dry creekbed.
 Once back on sidewalk smooth sandstone in the canyon bottom, hikers must negotiate a couple small scrambles before arriving at a gorgeous reflection pool.
 This is an obvious turn around point, but those who are overly stoked can swim the pool, and make their way another few hundred yards into the ever narrowing canyon.